twbs/bootstrap/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+The Font Awesome webfont, CSS, and LESS files are licensed under CC BY 3.0.
+A mention of Font Awesome - http://fortawesome.github.com/Font-Awesome in human-readable source code is considered acceptable attribution (most common on the web).
+If human readable source code is not available to the end user, a mention in an 'About' or 'Credits' screen is considered acceptable (most common in desktop or mobile software).